Making Your Own Natural Beeswax Jar Candles

 by Texas Homesteader ~

-I love candles, don’t you?
-These days I prefer an all-natural beeswax candle.
+I love candles, but these days I prefer an all-natural beeswax candle.
 And you’re not gonna believe how easy it is to make one yourself.
-Makes a cute gift idea too!
+They make a cute gift idea too!

 It's easy to make your own natural beeswax jar candles.
 It's fun, it's easy, and it's natural.
 And who doesn't love a beeswax candle?? #TexasHomesteader

-So today I think I’ll make beeswax candles with some of it.
-(These homemade beeswax candles make a great homemade gift idea too!)
+So now I make my own homemade beeswax candles.
+(They make a great homemade gift idea too!)

-If you have jar candles that no longer have burnable candles in them, you can repurpose those jars too.
-Just remove any remaining wax and clean the jar well before making your new jar candle.
+Empty Jar Candles – Just remove any remaining wax of an empty jar candle and clean the jar well before making your new jar candle.

-My aunt saved me several of the cute 3.5 oz size.
+My aunt saved me several of the cute 3.5 oz size Oui yogurt jars.
 The glass is very thick on these jars.

 Youplait Oui jars repurposed for candles.
 It's easy to make your own natural beeswax jar candles.
 It's fun, it's easy, and it's natural.
 And who doesn't love a beeswax candle?? #TexasHomesteader